tobydriscoll/udmath305/_notes/laplace-transform/50-impulses.md

 $${\cal L}[u'_c(t)] = s(e^{-cs}/s) = e^{-cs} = {\cal L}[\delta(t-c)].$$

 Yep.
-The derivative of $u_c$ is zero everwhere except at $t_c$, where it is infinite in a particular way.
+The derivative of $u_c$ is zero everwhere except at $t=c$, where it is infinite in a particular way.